shshemi/tabiew/README.md

 # Tabiew

-Tabiew is a lightweight, terminal-based application to view and query delimiter separated value formatted documents, such as CSV and TSV files.
+Tabiew is a lightweight, terminal-based application to view and query delimiter separated value formatted documents, such as CSV or TSV files.

 ![Image Alt text](/images/screenshot.png "Screenshot")